2 Tim 3:1-7 predicts that in the last days, "people" will not be following the ways of God.

 Think it only applies to others?

 The amazing thing about this passage is that nearly everyone who reads it thinks that it applies to other people, other churches, or other pastors, while it may be happening right in front of them every Sunday.
 In fact, if they are in church on Sunday, they have very likely already fallen prey to the wiles of the Catholic Church and are ignoring the word of God.
-In case you are wondering, just because your church is not Catholic, you may still be following them.
+In case you are wondering, even if your church is not Catholic, you may still be following them.
 If your regular meetings are on Sunday, that practice started with the early anti-Semitic church fathers and was formalized by the organization that eventually became the Catholic church.
 The key is in the phrase above that says:

 "All must be ever learning to know the Lord; but these follow every new notion, yet never seek the truth as it is in Jesus."

 But, how can we know?
 What kind of research do we do to find out how to identify who these deceivers are, and more importantly, even whether we are one of them?
-The answer is the same as for any question regarding the truth - know the scriptures.
+The answer is the same as for any question regarding the truth - know the Scriptures.
 Isn't that what Jesus told the Sadducees in Matthew 22:29?

 Jesus replied, "You are in error because you do not know the Scriptures or the power of God."
 (Matt 22:29)